ElePT/qiskit_sphinx_theme/docs/migrations/opflow_operator_logic.rst

 ..
 With the introduction of the primitives we have a new mechanism that allows.... efficient... error mitigation...

-With the introduction of the ``qiskit.primitives``, we have a new improved interface that extends ``backend.run()``, allowing to efficiently run circuits while handling tasks for the user, such as transpilation, parameter binding, operator manipulation, and more.
-In particular, the ``Estimator`` primitive provides the algorithmic abstraction to easily obtain expectation values from a series of circuit-observable pairs, superseding most of the functionality of the ``expectations`` submodule.
+The recent introduction of the ``qiskit.primitives`` provided a new interface for interacting with backends.
+Now, instead of preparing a circuit to execute with a ``backend.run()`` type of method, the algorithms can leverage the ``Sampler`` and ``Estimator`` primitives, send parametrized circuits and observables, and directly receive quasi-probability distributions or expectation values (respectively).
+This workflow simplifies considerably the pre-processing and post-processing steps that previously relied on opflow.
+For example, the ``Estimator`` primitive returns expectation values from a series of circuit-observable pairs, superseding most of the functionality of the ``expectations`` submodule.
 Without the need of building opflow expectations, most of the components in ``operators`` also became redundant, as they commonly wrapped elements from ``qiskit.quantum_info``.

-In addition to this, the introduction of the qiskit primitives motivated the development of a new gradient framework that could leverage their interface, as well as new time evolution algorithms.
-The new code is leaner and avoids certain performance bottlenecks that were introduced by the opflow design.
+Higher-level opflow sub-modules, such as the ``gradients`` sub-module, were refactored to take full advantage of the primitives interface.
+They can now be accessed as part of the ``qiskit.algorithms`` module, together with other primitive-based subroutines.
+Similarly, the ``evolutions`` sub-module got refactored, and now can be easily integrated into a primitives-based workflow (as seen in the new ``time_evolvers`` algorithms).

 All of these reasons have encouraged us to move away from opflow, and find new paths of developing algorithms based on the ``qiskit.primitives`` interface and the ``qiskit.quantum_info`` module, which is a powerful tool for representing and manipulating quantum operators.

-This guide traverses the opflow submodules and provides either a direct alternative (i.e. using ``quantum_info``), or an explanation of the new way of doing things.
+This guide traverses the opflow submodules and provides either a direct alternative (i.e. using ``quantum_info``), or an explanation of how to replace their functionality in algorithms.

 TL;DR
 -----
 The new ``qiskit.primitives`` have superseded most of the ``qiskit.opflow`` functionality.
-Thus, it is being deprecated.
+Thus, the latter is being deprecated.

 Index
 -----